-Detergents market share is smaller but the market size is twice that of grooming products
+Detergents market size is twice that of grooming products

 Procter & Gamble leads the $65 billion global detergents market (including laundry detergents like Tide & Ariel) with close to a 20% market share, making its products easily the most popular and most widely available laundry detergents globally, especially in the US.
-The Tide, Downy & Gain brands have a near monopoly in the US detergents market with close to a 60% of the U.S. detergent market.
+The Tide, Downy & Gain brands account for close to a 60% of the U.S. detergent market.

 In comparison, P&G’s share of the $16 billion global grooming market (including Gillette & Braun brands) is about 50%.
 Gillette has gained substantial brand equity from years of heavy investment into R&D and advertising campaigns.
 A high market share, coupled with brand recognition among consumers worldwide, offers Gillette an opportunity to expand its other shaving and male grooming products and increase its overall market share of the grooming market in the future.